2.0 Stamped Stationery

 Forever stamps are sold for the price of the current First-Class Mail single-piece 1-ounce letter price.
 The postage value of each forever stamp is the current First-Class Mail single-piece 1-ounce letter price.

 - Semipostal stamps are stamps sold for a price that exceeds the postage value of the stamp.
 The difference between the price and postage value (also known as the “differential”) less an offset for reasonable USPS costs, as determined by the USPS, is contributed to a specific cause.
 Semipostal stamps are offered for sale for a limited time as provided by law or by the USPS.
 There are two types of Semipostal stamps: congressionally mandated and discretionary.
-The USPS is limited to two congressionally mandated semipostal stamps and five discretionary semipostal stamps, to be issued one at a time, for two year terms over a 10-year period.
+USPS is limited to two congressionally mandated semipostal stamps and may also issue discretionary semipostal stamps over a 10-year period.

 - The following semipostal stamps are available for sale:

 - The Breast Cancer Research semipostal stamp (congressionally mandated).
 The difference between the purchase price and the First-Class Mail single-piece first-ounce letter price in effect at the time of purchase constitutes a contribution to breast cancer research and cannot be used to pay postage.
 Funds (net of reasonable USPS costs) from the sale of the Breast Cancer Research semipostal stamp are transferred to the Department of Defense and the National Institutes of Health.

 - The Save Vanishing Species semipostal stamp (congressionally mandated).
 The difference between the purchase price and the First-Class Mail single-piece first-ounce letter price in effect at the time of purchase constitutes a contribution to the Multinational Species Conservation Funds.
 Funds (net of reasonable USPS costs) from the sale of the Save Vanishing Species semipostal stamps are transferred to the United States Fish and Wildlife Service.